-"We're trying to give our kids the opportunity to learn about the game of basketball and what better way to show them than at the Basketball Hall of Fame, Tift County head coach Eric Holland said.
+"We're trying to give our kids the opportunity to learn about the game of basketball and what better way to show them than at the Basketball Hall of Fame," Tift County head coach Eric Holland said.

-"We're playing St. Anthony TMs and they have the best high school coach in America in Bob Hurley.
-Just to go there and see the Hall of Fameâ|I think it's going to be a blessing, Kansas signee and Georgia TMs top player, Brannen Greene said
+"We're playing St. Anthony's and they have the best high school coach in America in Bob Hurley.
+Just to go there and see the Hall of Fameâ|I think it's going to be a blessing," Kansas signee and Georgia's top player, Brannen Greene said

 No strangers to attention, the 12-2 Blue Devils welcome a challenge in the state or out.
 This group, mature past its years, believes every game builds to championship success.

-It just gives us adversity that we have to overcome and even if we come up with the loss.
-Just getting out in to a different climate, just everything helps us as a team, Greene said.
+"It just gives us adversity that we have to overcome and even if we come up with the loss.
+Just getting out in to a different climate, just everything helps us as a team," Greene said.

-"We've been through it all, but that TMs the purpose of the regular season to make sure there are no surprisesâ|the ultimate goal is to win it, Holland said.
+"We've been through it all, but that's the purpose of the regular season to make sure there are no surprisesâ|the ultimate goal is to win it," Holland said.